-- intensifying international competition.
-They declined from a high of 42 per cent in 1991 to 27 per cent in 1999. - 4.
-M&As can be driven primarily by short-term financial gains, rather than strategic or economic motivations such as the search for efficiency.
-Typical examples include deals where buy out firms and venture capital companies acquires other firms. - 5.
-Friendly M&As can be distinguished from those that are hostile.
-In friendly M&As, the board of a target firm agrees to the transaction.
+- 1. M&As can be driven primarily by short-term financial gains, rather than strategic or economic motivations such as the search for efficiency.
+Typical examples include deals where buy out firms and venture capital companies acquires other firms. - 2.
+Friendly M&As can be distinguished from those that are hostile. friendly M&As, the board of a target firm agrees to the transaction.
 Hostile M&As are undertaken against the wishes of the target firms, i.e. the boards of the latter reject takeover/merger offers.
 Regardless of whether hostile M&As involve bidding by several prospective acquirers, the price premium tends to be higher than in friendly transactions.
 The overwhelming to data from Thomson Financial Securities Data Company, there were only 30 hostile takeovers out of 17,000 M&As between domestic firms.
 Hostile cross-border M&As that were completed accounted for less than 5 per cent of the total value and less than 0.2 per cent of the total number of M&As during the 1990s.
 In fact, according to the same source, 1999 saw only 10 hostile cross-border cases out of a total of some 6,200 all in developed countries.
-But some, such as the takeover of Mannesmann by Vodafone Air Touch that succeeded in 2000, involve high-profile battles.
+But some, such as the takeover of Mannesmann by Vodafone Air Touch that succeeded in 2000, involve highprofile battles.
 Over the period 1987-1999, out of the 104 hostile cross-border M & As, 100 targeted developed country firms, four targeted developing country firms, while none targeted firms in Central and Eastern Europe.

-Why do Firms Engage in International M&As?
+Why Do Firms engage in International M&As?

 Why are firms increasingly engaging in cross-border M&As when undertaking FDI?
 Although cross-border M&As represent one mode of FDI entry into foreign locations, the received literature international production can only party explain this phenomenon.
 Indeed, the "OLI paradigm" the most prominent explanation of FDI does not distinguish between different modes of entry and was formulated primarily in reference to Greenfield FDI.
-Thus, it is useful to consider first the basic reasons for M&As in general, and for cross-border M&As in particular.
+Thus, it is useful to consider first the basis reasons for M&As in general, and for cross-border M&As in particular.